thindil/steamsky/bin/doc/CONTRIBUTING.md

 * If the game crashed, in most cases it should save the game.
 It will be a lot of help if you can attach that file to the bug report.
-Also, it will be helpfull, if you attach copied and pasted information contained in error report window from "Technical information" section.
+Also, it will be helpfull, if you attach copied and pasted information contained in error report window from "Technical information" section or attach `error.log` file from the game's directory with saved games.

 ### Example of bug report: